What We Do

 Help women find new opportunities.

-When women are empowered, the cycle of poverty is broken.
-With your help, Convoy of Hope partners with women as they start their own businesses and care for their families.
-Empowering women and girls to advocate for themselves and one another creates opportunities that last for generations.
+When women participate in the Convoy of Hope Women’s Empowerment program, the cycle of poverty is broken.
+With your help, Convoy partners with women as they start their own businesses and support their families.
+Empowering women and girls to advocate for themselves creates opportunities that last for generations.

 After I joined, I have seen so many changes in my family.
 I can pay for all my children’s expenses.
 I even have savings!